 In 2017, Web3 Foundation was established in Switzerland.
 This is a non-profit organization overseeing Polkadot development.
 It is not a big surprise that Web3 Foundation chose Parity to build the Polkadot ecosystem.

-Web3 Foundation was also behind the Polkadot ICO in October of 2017.
+Web3 Foundation was also behind the Polkadot ICO in October 2017.
 This was in the middle of the ICO boom, and the name of Gavin Wood helped to raise 145 million dollars for the project.
 This was a much larger sum than the average ICO raised.

 Despite a promising ICO, things derailed fast.
-Most of the ICO funds were lost due to hacking of the Polkadot multi-sig wallet.
+Most of the ICO funds were lost due to the hacking of the Polkadot multi-sig wallet.
 At the time, this was over 500,000 ETH meaning over 90 million dollars.
 The case is known as the Parity wallet hack.

 Polkadot had already suffered a similar attack earlier in 2017, where over 30 million dollars were lost.